4.12. Plotting Functions

 otp.chromaticities_cie_1976(specs)

-norm specifies the brightness normalization, explained a few paragraphs below:
+norm specifies the brightness normalization, explained in Table 4.21 below:

 otp.chromaticities_cie_1976(ot.presets.light_spectrum.standard, title="Standard Illuminants", norm="Largest")